-Source: Emerald Cove Marina website (2009), www.bullardsbar.com.
+Source: Emerald Cove Marina 2009

 All houseboats moored on the reservoir must obtain houseboat permits from Licensee.
 To obtain a permit, the houseboat must undergo an inspection to verify the safety, cleanliness, seaworthiness, and functioning sanitation system.
-The current agreement (2009) between Licensee and Forest Service allows up to 80 houseboats to be moored on the reservoir at one time; and, includes conditions whereby no more than 20 houseboats may be rented to the public and no more than 60 houseboats may be occupied overnight at any give time (USDA-FS 2009).
+The current agreement (USFS-TNF 2009a) between Licensee and Forest Service allows up to 80 houseboats to be moored on the reservoir at one time; and, includes conditions whereby no more than 20 houseboats may be rented to the public and no more than 60 houseboats may be occupied overnight at any give time (USFS-TNF 2009a).
+In 2009, Licensee permitted a total of 80 houseboats (moored at one time) on New Bullards Bar Reservoir.